UWB-ACM/Hackathon-Docs-2018/Getting-Started-With-Discord-Bot-Development-A-Walkthrough.md

 (You'll also want to be logged in.)
 This documentation describes all of their API features, but don't worry about those right now.

+Navigate to the 'My Apps' page in the top left of the documentation page.
+Click on the 'new app' button.

+![Discord developer apps dashboard 'new app' button.][new_app]

+Fill out the 'create app' window.

+![Discord create app window][create_app]

+If all goes well, you should see a screen like this:

+![Discord app confirmation screen][app_confirmation]

+Discord supports multiple types of applications, but all we carry about are 'Bot Users'.
+Scroll down and click on the 'Create a Bot User' button.

+![Creating a bot user button.][bot_user]

+Now, you should see the bot details section.
+This contains your bot's client ID and Bot Token. **Do not reveal this token publicly!**
+[Click here for an explanation why.][dont-leak-tokens]

+**If you accidentally leak your token**, go back here to generate a new one by clicking on 'Generate a new token?'.

+Now, scroll up and find the 'Generate OAuth2 URL'.
+You'll need this to invite your bot to your server.

+![Generate OAuth2 URL button.][invite_link]

+Copy the URL that is generated from this tool, with the default permissions for a bot.
+Paste it into a new tab.
+You'll see a prompt to add it to one of your servers.
+Create a testing server to use, if you haven't already, then refresh the page and add the bot there.

+**When developing Discord bots, it's really useful to have a testing server with just you and the bot in it.** You can only add bots to servers that you have the 'Manage Messages' permission enabled.

+If all goes well, you should see that the bot has joined your server.
+It will be offline, and have a blue `BOT` tag next to it's name.

+![Bot that has joined a test server.][join_server]

+[new_app]: img/discord_new_app.png
+[create_app]: img/discord_create_app.png
+[app_confirmation]: img/discord_app_details.png
+[bot_user]: img/discord_bot_user.png
+[bot_details]: img/discord_bot_details.png
+[invite_link]: img/discord_invite_link_generator.png
+[join_server]: img/discord_join_server.png
+[dont-leak-tokens]: Token-Management-Common-Practices.md

+# Step 2.
+Set up your Python environment

+# Step 3.
+Get the bot online

+# Where to go now?

+After you have completed all these steps, you should have a functional Discord bot that can respond to a basic command.
+You can build on the functionality given to you by the library and the barebones example to develop more complex behavior.

+Happy hacking!

 [discord-docs]: https://discordapp.com/developers/docs/intro
 [wikipedia-api]: https://en.wikipedia.org/wiki/Application_programming_interface